andreasf/spotify-weekly-releases/README.md

 Weekly Releases is a weekly playlist that you can subscribe to.
 It is created from new releases by artists that you follow on Spotify.
 After subscribing, check "Playlists" in your Spotify account.

+# Why?

+Spotify has good recommendations, but sometimes I just want to know about new releases from artists I already know.
+Spotify used to have built-in notifications for this purpose.
+The feature has mostly been removed from the clients.
+Currently, what's left is push notifications and emails, which don't seem to work for me.

 # Running the web app

 TBD